Skip to Content

 In high-throughput optical sorting, the air-jet power determines whether the targeted object is correctly ejected.
 But this power isn’t just a theoretical pressure or flow value: it is measured at the nozzle, at the exact moment the solenoid valve is activated.
 This is what MAC Valves calls Net Impact Force (NIF).

-NIF is a standardized measurement of the impact force of the air burst at the nozzle outlet, expressed in grams or newtons.
-It accounts for:
+NIF is a standardized measurement of the air blast impact force produced at the nozzle outlet, expressed in grams or newtons.

-It is measured using a dynamic piezo force sensor, an oscilloscope, or a standardized nozzle.
+NIF is measured using a piezometric dynamic force sensor, an oscilloscope, or a standardized nozzle.

 Time between the start of the electrical signal and the start of mechanical opening of the solenoid valve.